 In this case, a trade in crypto assets would be similar to trading in shares, securities, etc. This means that crypto traders can refer to the Business Income manual (BIM56800) for more information on the relevant approach.

-Since the HMRC considers crypto assets to be intangible, a special pooling method is used to calculate the cost of an asset when it's disposed.
-With the pooling method, you basically end up averaging out the acquisition cost of all the crypto you've purchased to calculate the cost basis.
+The HMRC uses a special share pooling method to calculate this.
+With the pooling method, you basically end up averaging out the acquisition cost of all the crypto you've purchased to calculate the purchase cost of the coins being sold.

 Natalie bought 1 BTC for £1,000.
 6 months later she bought 0.5 BTC for £2,000.
 So her total pool of bitcoin is 1.5 and total allowable costs are £3,000.